-Private seniors’ residences are a type of rental housing for independent and semi-independent seniors.
+Private seniors’ residences (RPA) are a type of rental housing for independent and semi-independent seniors.
 They offer personal care and assistance.
-They are privately owned and operated but must meet standards of quality and safety.
+They are privately owned and operated but must meet government standards of quality and safety to get certified.

 How to Apply

 Apply directly to the residence you want.
-The government website has a list of certified private seniors’ residences (French only).
+The Ministère de la Santé et des Services sociaux (MSSS or department of health) website has a register of private seniors’ residences you can search by region or by services offered (French only).

-Once the residence accepts you, you sign a lease.
+Once you’ve chosen and been accepted by a residence, you sign a lease.
 A lease is the legal agreement you have with the residence that says what you and the residence must do.
-To learn about the responsibilities of landlords and tenants, see our website section Renting.
+To learn about the responsibilities of landlords and tenants, see the Renting section of our website.

 Choosing Your Services

 Before signing the lease, the residence must give you a list of the personal care and assistance services it offers and their cost.
 Here are examples:

 - housekeeping and laundry

 You choose the services you want to include in your lease, and the cost becomes part of your monthly rent.